core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 {{-block}} is also no longer needed, it remains applicable for a number of cases:

-* large messages, such as firmware downloads, may cause undesired head-of-line blocking when a single TCP connection is used
+* large messages, such as firmware downloads, may cause undesired head-of-line blocking when a single transport connection is used

 * a UDP-to-TCP gateway may simply not have the context to convert a message with a Block Option into the equivalent exchange without any